steven2711/remix-expense-tool/README.md

 # RemixExpenses

 A modern expense tracking application built with Remix, React, and TypeScript.
-Manage your personal or business expenses with an intuitive interface, detailed analytics, and secure user authentication.
+Manage expenses with an intuitive interface, analytics, and secure user authentication.
+Built as part of a learning project for Remix.

 ## Features

 - 🔐 **Secure Authentication**: User registration and login with encrypted password storage
 - 💰 **Expense Management**: Create, edit, and delete expense entries
 - 📊 **Visual Analytics**: View expense trends with interactive charts and statistics
-- 📱 **Responsive Design**: Fully responsive interface that works on desktop and mobile
 - 🔄 **Real-time Updates**: Instant UI updates using Remix's data mutations
 - 📤 **Data Export**: Export expense data in raw format